Good hygiene is not only important to protect chicken from diseases, but also for food safety reasons.

 Tips for Communal Production

-Practicing biosecurity in communal production systems is near impossible when birds are allowed to scavenge around the community for food.
-Under such conditions, poultry owners may try to creatively use any available material they can find to create a barrier between their birds and other disease carrying agents.
+Practising biosecurity in communal production systems is near impossible when birds are allowed to scavenge around the community for food.
+Under such conditions, poultry owners may try to creatively use any available material they can find to create a barrier between their birds and other disease-carrying agents.

 If this is not possible to create such a barrier, poultry producers might work together to make people aware of the potential disease risks and work together to protect birds by:

-- remove and dispose dead animals before they may present a health threat
+- remove and dispose of dead animals before they may present a health threat.

 - keeping new birds separate from the existing population for a few weeks to ensure the new birds pose no health risks.